uperl/Dist-Zilla-Plugin-CommentOut/README.md

-That is lovely, except that the main toolchain installers EUMM and MB will convert `/usr/bin/perl` but not `/usr/bin/env perl` to the correct perl when the module is distribution is installed.
+That is lovely, except that the main toolchain installers EUMM and MB will convert `/usr/bin/perl` but not `/usr/bin/env perl` to the correct perl when the distribution is installed.
 For some reason this is a bug in everyone who uses this common convention but not the toolchain.
 There is a handy plugin `[SetScriptShebang]` that solves that problem but the `use lib::findbin '../lib';` is problematic because `../lib` relative to